 In some states, the networks are the same on and off-exchange and there would be no way for a doctor’s office to know how the policy was obtained.
 Of course, there are also many policies that are sold only through the exchanges or only outside the exchanges.
 For those plans, it’s obvious whether they were purchased on or off-exchange.
 Exchange plans in Texas must include the designation “QHP” on ID cards, and some states put an “X” on the ID cards for exchange plans.
 In California, Anthem’s ID cards have the Covered California logo if the plan was purchased through the exchange.

 If you want to continue working with your doctor, you can ask her what health insurance carriers she’s contracted with, and select a policy from among the ones she mentions.
-Situations like this are not as common as they were at the start of 2014, but changes like the ACA often have a steep learning curve, and all of us – including doctors – have to make our way along that curve.
+Situations like this are not as common as they were in 2014, but changes like the ACA often have a steep learning curve, and all of us – including doctors – have to make our way along that curve.